Volume 19, Issue 1 (1-2022) J Res Dev Nurs Midw 2022, 19(1): 54-59 | Back to browse issues page

 Study concept and design: ZGh and EI; Analysis and interpretation of data: ZGh, EI and SHT; Manuscript drafting: ZGh; Critical revision of the manuscript for important intellectual content: ZGh znd EI; Statistical analysis: ZGh and SHT.

-Type of Study: Original Article | Subject: Nursing
+perspective: Original Article | Subject: Nursing

 References